Timeline of legal battle over brain-damaged Archie Battersbee’s life support

 Archie’s family fought to the end but sadly he passed away on Saturday, four months after he was hospitalised

-The family of Archie Battersbee have announced the 12 year-old has died, shortly after his life support was switched off.
+The family of Archie Battersbee have announced the 12-year-old has died, shortly after his life support was switched off.

-Archie’s loved ones had been involved in months-long legal battle with medical professionals who said they should stop treating the child as he was brain-stem dead.
+Archie’s loved ones had been involved in a months-long legal battle with medical professionals who said they should stop treating the child as he was brain-stem dead.

-They took their fight to keep him on life support to the Supreme Court, the High Court, the UN and the European Court of Human Rights.
+They took their fight to keep him on life support to the Supreme Court, the High Court, the UN and the European Court of Human Rights, but on Saturday it was announced he had passed away.

-His mother Hollie Dance previously described the months since her son’s injury as an “emotional rollercoaster”, but sadly on Saturday it was announced he had passed away.
+His mother Hollie Dance previously described the months since her son’s injury as an “emotional rollercoaster”.

 Speaking on Thursday, she said: “I don’t think any other parent should have to go through this.